CHIPO-Project/CHIPO/doc/masternode-budget.md

 Get paid
 ------------------------

-When Phase `from 4 to 9` is reached you'll receive a payment for `90% – 0,1%(50MTNS - 0.1 MTNS)` Omotenashi Coins.
+When Phase `from 4 to 9` is reached you'll receive a payment for `90% – 0,1%(50ICU - 0.1 ICU)` Omotenashi Coins.

 RPC Commands